 See this page for Sagehen’s current overnight rates.

-For those who prefer to stay in a hotel, Truckee is about 12-miles away from Sagehen on good roads.
+For those who prefer to stay in a hotel, Truckee starts about 12.5-miles away from Sagehen on a small, two-lane highway.
 Lodging choices are limited in Truckee, but here are a few:

 - Cedar House Hotel 1.866.582.5655